How Often Should I Handle My Ball Python (Do They Like It?)

 This includes handling.
 Why?

-One of the ball python’s main predator-avoidance tactics is to vomit up its food when it feels anxious or threatened.
+One of the wild ball python’s main predator-avoidance tactics is to vomit up its food when it feels anxious or threatened.

 They do this to ensure they can move at maximum speed without the added weight of their undigested meal.